"

 Travel/Adventure Authority/Power/Control Excellence

 Your values will impact your college experience and, to a point, may dictate some of the environments and encounters you will be exposed to.
 One of the common reasons students enroll in college is to actively experience new things.
-Whether it is creating a new social group, trying new activities, living on their own, or beginning to develop their professional career, values will dictate many of the decisions students make on a regular basis.
-Recognizing what your values are and which one you will want to uphold can help make decisions a bit simpler down the road.
+Whether it is creating a new social group, trying new activities, living on their own, or beginning to develop their professional career, values will dictate many of the decisions students make regularly.
+Recognizing what your values are and which one(s) you will want to uphold can help make decisions a bit simpler down the road.
 You are constantly making decisions revolving around your college experience.
-Your major, whether to attend full time or part time, living on campus, taking student loans, all of these decisions may be centered around your values.
-Fully understanding them can help you make decisions that serve YOU.
-Particularly those that may have a long-term impact.
+For example, your major, whether to attend full-time or part-time, living on campus, or taking student loans, are all decisions that may be centered around your values.
+Fully understanding them, particularly those that may have a long-term impact, can help you make decisions that serve you.

-1.3 Strengths/Weakness
+1.3 Strengths/Weaknesses

 Personal Preferences

-In considering “who you are” it is also important to think about your personal preferences.
+In considering who you are, it is also important to think about your personal preferences.
 Personal preferences–your likes and dislikes–can have a profound impact on the way you make decisions and how you behave in certain environments.

 In the context of higher education, personal preferences impact the decisions you make about the courses that you take, your choice of study environment, your living situation, even your motivation to seek out help from campus resources.